Primark has been working with its partner CottonConnect since 2013 to develop our Primark Sustainable Cotton Programme (PSCP)

 We know that cotton farming can use lots of chemical fertilisers, pesticides and water – unless it’s grown using more sustainable farming practices.

-That’s one of the reasons Primark has been working with its partner CottonConnect since 2013 to develop our Primark Sustainable Cotton Program (PSCP) which is based on the REEL code.
+That’s one of the reasons Primark has been working with its partner CottonConnect since 2013 to develop our Primark Sustainable Cotton Programme (PSCP) which is based on the REEL code.
 The REEL code was developed by CottonConnect and is a three-year agricultural programme providing farmers with training on more sustainable cotton farming practices.
-The PSCP is one of the largest of its kind in the industry and it employs local implementation partners to work directly with cotton farmers in India, Pakistan and Bangladesh.
+The PSCP is the largest of its kind in the fashion industry and it employs local implementation partners to work directly with cotton farmers in India, Pakistan and Bangladesh.
 We help train them to grow cotton using more sustainable farming practices by using less water, chemical fertilisers and pesticides.

 These practices have proven benefits.
-Farmers on the programme have on average reduced their use of chemical pesticides by 40%, their use of chemical fertilisers by 25% and their water use by 10% and the program’s been a great success.
+Farmers on the programme have on average reduced their use of chemical pesticides by 40%, their use of chemical fertilisers by 25% and their water use by 10% and the programme’s been a great success.